 Dual citizens who are already passport holders with CBI schemes, unless you travel or transit through restricted countries, you will be permitted to enter CBI countries subjected to quarantine.

 Keep a close eye on visa and travel restrictions.

-Clients may find it difficult to arrange necessary documents for CBI programs such as police clearance, health certificate and certifications such as apostille from local authorities.
-Several government offices have been closed restriction face-2-face interactions.
+Some Clients find it difficult to arrange necessary documents for CBI programs such as police clearance, health certificate and certifications such as apostille from local authorities.

-The bottom line is for the investment immigration industry to survive the outbreak of corona virus, any face to face human interactions must be avoided, switching all services completely to online.
+The bottom line is for the investment immigration industry will continue to survive Covid and the industry will continue to grow to new heights.

-Have you heard the old saying Health is the most important wealth?
-We are learning a health lessona, a hard way from the COV outbreak.
-It all goes down to “nothing is more important than health”
+Have you heard the old saying Health is the most important wealth?.
+It all goes down to “nothing is more important than health”.